stevenf7/IsaacSim/source/extensions/isaacsim.replicator/docs/index.rst

-The ``isaacsim.replicator`` extension for domain randomization functions by constructing an OmniGraph action graph, which consists of nodes that generate random values, regulate frequency intervals of various randomizaiton properties, and write the random values to Physx.
+The ``isaacsim.replicator`` extension for domain randomization functions by constructing an OmniGraph action graph, which consists of nodes that generate random values, regulate frequency intervals of various randomization properties, and write the random values to PhysX.
 This action graph gets executed according to the way in which the triggers are set up.
-Note that it is necessesary to register the views to be randomized before constructing this action graph.
+Note that it is necessary to register the views to be randomized before constructing this action graph.

 The first step is to create an entry point of the action graph using ``with dr.trigger.on_rl_frame(num_envs=num_envs):``.
 It is worth noting that all views to be used with this extension must have the same number of